 Alex Hatoum, MHS

-During those years Hatoum worked alongside the US military on a broad range of trans-boundary issues before accepting a commission from the United States Army.
-There he continued to work on issues relating to information flow across international boundaries.
-After seven years of decorated service, he left the Army to continue his education, completing a Master’s degree in Homeland Security.
+During those years, Alex worked alongside the US military on a broad range of such trans-boundary issues before accepting a commission from the United States Army.
+There he continued to work on issues related to information flow across international borders.
+After years of decorated service, he left the Army to continue his education, completing a Master’s degree in Homeland Security.